 In May 2013, we acquired from Sanofi full exclusive rights to two families of novel antibodies invented at Regeneron and previously included in our antibody collaboration with Sanofi.
-We acquired full rights to antibodies targeting the PDGF (platelet derived growth factor) family of receptors and ligands in ophthalmology and all other indications and to antibodies targeting the ANG2 receptor and ligand in ophthalmology.
-Antibodies to PDGF and ANG2 are currently in preclinical development for use in ophthalmology.
+We acquired full rights to antibodies targeting the PDGF (platelet derived growth factor) family of receptors and ligands in ophthalmology and all other indications and to antibodies targeting the Ang2 receptor and ligand in ophthalmology.
+Antibodies to the PDGF receptor and Ang2 are currently in preclinical development for use in ophthalmology.

-With respect to PDGF antibodies, we will pay Sanofi \$10 million upfront, up to \$40 million in development milestone payments, and royalties on any future sales.
-With respect to ANG2 antibodies in ophthalmology, we will pay Sanofi \$10 million upfront, a potential \$5 million development milestone payment, and royalties on any future sales.
+With respect to PDGF antibodies, we made a \$10.0 million up-front payment to Sanofi in May 2013, and are obligated to pay up to \$40 million in potential development milestone payments and royalties on any future sales.
+With respect to Ang2 antibodies in ophthalmology, we also made a \$10.0 million up-front payment to Sanofi in May 2013, and are obligated to pay a potential \$5 million development milestone payment and royalties on any future sales.

-We and Sanofi will continue to develop antibodies to ANG2 outside of ophthalmology under our antibody collaboration agreement, including nesvacumab, as described above.
+We and Sanofi have agreed to continue to develop antibodies to Ang2 outside of ophthalmology under our antibody collaboration agreement, including nesvacumab, as described above.